rubensworks/article-privacy-decentralized/content/framework.md

 ### Architecture Overview

-Based on our use case from [](#use-case), we assume that multiple data pods, each potentially containing multiple privacy-constrained files, exist.
+Based on our use case from [](#use-case), we assume that multiple data pods exist, each potentially containing multiple privacy-constrained files.
-If clients want to read the contents of these files, they have to authenticate themselves to the data pod server.
-Depending on the pods access control policy the client may be authorized to read the full contents or parts of it.
+If clients want to read the contents of these files, they have to authenticate themselves to the respective data pod servers.
+Depending on each file's access control policy, the client may be authorized to read the full file contents or parts of it.

-Since realistic decentralized environments could easily contain hundreds or thousands of files, it is inefficient for the client to query each of them.
+Since realistic decentralized environments could easily contain hundreds or thousands of files, it can become inefficient for the client to query each of them.
 For this reason, we make make use of the _[data summaries](cite:cites summaries)_ concept in order to reduce the number of sources that need to be queried by the client.
 We assume that each data pod exposes a data summary for each separate file,